russhughes/ili9342c_mpy/README.md

 ## Pre-compiled MicroPython firmware

-The firmware directory contains MicroPython v1.14 firmware.bin files with the ILI9342C C driver and frozen python font files compiled with ESP-IDF 4.
+The firmware directory contains MicroPython v1.14 firmware.bin files with the ILI9342C C driver and frozen python font files compiled with ESP-IDF 4.2 using the CMake build system.

 ## Thanks go out to: